 Taylor Head is only 1.5 hours from Halifax so it can easily be a day trip.
 I felt far away from the busyness of the world at Taylor Head.
 It really is isolated and untouched.
 A truly awesome place to spend a day!

-There are plenty of places for you to stay overnight in the area.
-Sheet Harbour has several B&Bs and inns.
-Musquodoboit Habour is not far and also lovely place to stay overnight.
+There are plenty of places for you to stay overnight in the surroundings areas.

 There is also a campground at Spry Bay.
 I stopped in to check out the campground at Porter's Lake and it looks awesome BUT you must book ahead.